102-128 East Eighth Avenue & 721 Cumberland Street

 What about the width of the lane?
 The traffic will be greatly increased with 55 units and all the cars they will have.
 Their lowball traffic analysis should not be believed.
 55 units with families in them and having at least one car and probably two each, there will be more than an extra 21 trips per hour in the morning and evening rush.
 The lane is greatly exaggerated in the architect drawings.
 They show a two lane roadway.
 This is completely false.
 There are telepohne poles running down the lane on the north side.
 There is only 10 feet between some of the poles and the property across the lane, others may have 11 feet.
 The development plans call for a lane to a standard width of 6.0m/19.7 feet.
 This fact was brought up to the developers at their open house meeting.
 The developers were not aware of this and under the impression that the lane was already 6.0m wide, and it is not.
 When asked if the other 3 meters was going to come from their development they replied that they had not been asked to give up any land to the lane.
 Has this issue been examined?
 Telephone poles will need to be moved and the north side of the lane pushed up 3-4 meters into their development to give the width of the lane they propose.

-TAK asked over 1 year ago
+TAK asked almost 2 years ago

 Thank you for your feedback and questions regarding the proposed development, and our apologies for the delay in getting back to you.
 In terms of road widths, including lanes, they are measured from property line to property line.
 The width of the lane that runs behind the subject site is currently 5.5 metres.
 There will be some minor lane widening as part of the proposed development’s off-site works to help improve laneway conditions.
 While utility servicing is normally expected to be underground, staff will be working with the applicant to look at options for the overhead lines that currently serve nearby properties (e.g. relocation) through detailed design.